BrianRosamilia/airtable-error-logging/readme.md

 });

 app.get('/error', function(req, res){
-        //Going to this route will cause a row to be inserted into your Airtable `Error` table throw new Error('This is an error');
+        //Going to this route will cause a row to be inserted into your Airtable `Errors` table throw new Error('This is an error');
 });